 — BrickCenter (@BrickCenter_) October 13, 2025

-Thankfully, he was able to save himself by offering up a glowing review of Mahomes’ career and character.
-“He has been the face of the league,” Collinsworth noted.
+“He has been the face of the league,” Collinsworth added.
 “And what a good one he is.
-He’s the guy that you would want standing up and saying alright, here’s the shield, here’s our best player, now let’s go to work.”
+He’s the guy that you would want standing up and saying, ‘Alright, here’s the shield, here’s our best player, now let’s go to work.’”

-Given the final result of the prime time match up, you’d be hard pressed to argue against that assessment.
-After the Chiefs headed into the locker room with a narrow three-point lead, Mahomes and co. would explode out of the gates in the second half.
+Given the result of the prime time match-up, you’d be hard-pressed to argue against that assessment.
+The Chiefs headed into the locker room with a narrow three-point lead at halftime.
+But Mahomes and co. would explode out of the gates in the second half.

-The star signal caller was able to connect with Hollywood Brown on a nine-yard touchdown pass on their opening drive of the third quarter, from which there was no looking back.
-Considering that this Sunday night match up still has the potential to be a Super Bowl preview, that certainly bodes well for Kansas City, who has had anything but a stellar start to the season.
+The star signal caller was able to connect with Hollywood Brown on a nine-yard touchdown pass on their opening drive of the third quarter.
+There was no looking back from then on.
+Considering that this Sunday night match-up still has the potential to be a Super Bowl preview, the result certainly bodes well for Kansas City, which has had anything but a stellar start to the season.

-Nevertheless, you’re not allowed to rest on your laurels for long in the NFL.
-Now that they’ve managed to get themselves back to a .500 record, the Chiefs will begin to prepare for a Week 7 divisional match up against the ever-retooling Las Vegas Raiders.
+That said, no one is allowed to rest on their laurels for long in the NFL.
+Now that they’ve managed to get themselves back to a .500 record, the Chiefs will begin to prepare for a Week 7 divisional matchup against the ever-retooling Las Vegas Raiders.

-Las Vegas has yet to put up much of a fight against anyone this year, meaning that the Chiefs will likely have a winning record come this time next week.
-Until then, however, their fan base will be able to continue rejoicing in the fact that they are the proud owners of one of the most successful quarterbacks to ever play in the NFL.
+Las Vegas has yet to put up much of a fight against anyone this year.
+So the Chiefs will likely have a winning record come this time next week.